endcorp-hq/depredict/sdk/README.md

 const positionArgs = {
   marketId: 1,
   amount: 100, // Amount in the market's token (will be converted using market's decimals)
-  token: "USDC_MINT_ADDRESS", // Token to pay with (will be swapped if different from market mint)
+  token: TOKEN_MINTS.USDC_DEVNET.toBase58(), // Token to pay with (will be swapped if different from market mint)
   direction: { yes: {} },
   payer: wallet.publicKey,
   feeVaultAccount: feeVault,